kausar-fatima/ArtHive-tiers-project/README.md

-# ArtHive App
+# Pak Artisan App

 ## Overview

-ArtHive is a Flutter application designed for artists to showcase their artworks, manage their portfolios, and engage with a community of art enthusiasts.
+Pak Artisan is a Flutter application designed for artists to showcase their artworks, manage their portfolios, and engage with a community of art enthusiasts.
 The app integrates Firebase for data management, user authentication, and real-time updates.
 It features a user-friendly interface, supports data segmentation, and ensures secure and personalized user experiences.

 ## Features